ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Results

 \section{Results}

-User study results demonstrated that \name{} significantly enhanced participants' information-seeking outcome in online communities and engagement in this process.
+User study results demonstrated that \name{} significantly enhanced participants' \minor{conversational search} outcome in online communities and engagement in this process.
 Participants appreciated the factor map for concreting and tracking the task-related factors, seeker personas for clarifying their interests and providing tailored queries, and provider personas for offering personalized responses from diverse perspectives, but reported concerns on complicating and over-personalizing information seeking.
-This section first presents the results of statistical tests and participants' behaviors of conversational information seeking in online communities (RQ1), followed by the findings about participants' perceptions towards the features in \name{} (RQ2).
+This section first presents the results of statistical tests and participants' behaviors of conversational search in online communities (RQ1), followed by the findings about participants' perceptions towards the features in \name{} (RQ2).